csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 Dijkstra's algorithm provides the idea for the dynamic programming algorithm: we select the vertices in sequential order.
 We will define Dk,i,j to be the weight of the shortest path from vi to vj that uses only v1, v2, . . . ,vk as intermediates.
 By this definition, D0,i,j = ci,j, where

 ci,j is if (vi, vj) is not an edge in the graph.
 Also, by definition, D|V|,i,j is the

-页码，44/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 shortest path from v_i_ to v_j_ in the graph.